asmeurer/blog/posts/moving-away-from-python-2.markdown

 (keep in mind that you're using open source libraries without paying for them—the developers literally owe you nothing).

+I get that some people have to use Python 2, for whatever reasons.
+But using outdated software comes at a cost.
+Libraries have borne this technical debt for the most part thus far, but they shouldn't be expected to bear it forever.
+The debt will only increase, especially as the technical opportunity cost, if you will, of not being able to use newer and shinier versions of Python 3 grows.
+They burden will have to shift at some point.
+Those with the financial resources may choose to offload this debt to others,[^fn4] say by backporting features or bugfixes to older library versions that support Python 2 (or by helping to move code to Python 3).

 ### Footnotes

 [^fn1]: With that being said, the opinions here are entirely my own, and are